finnegan-ng/dissect-BS/README.md

 ![sigequation](https://latex.codecogs.com/gif.latex?%5Csigma%20%3A%20%5Cmbox%7Bthe%20volatility%20of%20the%20security%20price%20%7D)

 In this project, we will assume fixed volatility, but a randomly changing interest rate.

-Assume that the interest rate evolves by a Wiener process:
+Let the interest rate evolves by a Wiener process:

 ![dequation](https://latex.codecogs.com/gif.latex?dX_t%20%3D%20%5Cgamma%20dW_t)